 while many toothpaste brands may proclaim themselves to be cruelty free, that term can be a little fuzzy (excuse the pun). they may even put cute little animal logos on their packaging. the fda notes that “there are no legal definitions for ‘cruelty-free” and ‘not tested on animals.’” so to be certain that your toothpaste is truly walking the walk, it’s really best to rely on certification from an independent organization. only then can you be sure that your toothpastes and mouthwashes are meeting these exact cruelty-free standard.

-to see an example of the leaping bunny certification, look no further than the packaging for any hello product. all our toothpastes and mouthwashes are leaping bunny and peta certified, so you can feel assured we’re friendly to you, but also friendly to animals. now if you’ll excuse us, we have a dog friend who needs to be petted.
+all our toothpastes and mouthwashes are leaping bunny and peta certified. now if you’ll excuse us, we have a dog friend who needs to be petted.